0chain/zboxcli/README.md

 ### Sync

-`sync` command helps to sync all files in localfolder recursively to remote.
+sync command helps in syncing all files from the local folder recursively to the remote.

 #### Usage